OpenCHAMI/magellan/README.md

 This will print a list of node info found and stored from the scan.
 Like the `scan` subcommand, the output format can be set using the `--format` flag.

-Finally, set the `MAGELLAN_ACCESS_TOKEN`run the `collect` command to query the node from cache and send the info to be stored into SMD:
+Finally, set the `ACCESS_TOKEN`run the `collect` command to query the node from cache and send the info to be stored into SMD:

 ```bash
 ./magellan collect \